munukutlayamini/Eastvantage/README.md

 uvicorn main:app --reload
 ```

-Now you can load http://localhost:8000/docs in your browser ... but there won't be much to see until you've inserted some data.
+Now you can load http://localhost:8000/docs in your browser ...